Nursing B.S.N. Frequently Asked Questions

 How do I apply to the nursing program?

 - Selection involves a two part process.
 First, students visit the SVSU nursing department web site at www.svsu.edu to access the nursing program application.
-Click on “A-Z Index,” click on “N,” click on “Nursing, Department of,” click on “Apply to Nursing” using the red “Access” buttons to download an application.
-Submit the completed application to the Nursing Faculty Secretary on the second floor of the Health and Human Services building in H 230 on or before the deadline date.
-Once you have submitted your application, you will be notified via your SVSU email account whether your GPA is competitive based on the current applicant pool enabling you to move to the interview round.
+Click on “A-Z Index,” click on “N,” click on “Nursing, Department of,” click on blue “Apply to Nursing”.
+You click on the "Apply to Nursing button again using the red “Access” button.
+Read all of the instructions on the page and when you are ready click on the link at the bottom of the page to start your online applicaiton.
+Once you have submitted your application, you will be notified via your SVSU email account whether your GPA is competitive based on the current applicant pool enabling you to move to the background check.

 Do I need references or volunteer experience?